Athena .NET

 This talk was the basis of my two-part review of Delphi, The Delphi 3 Novelty Store, in Issues 20 (April 1997) and 21 (May 1997) of The Delphi Magazine.

 Automation Servers And Controllers In Delphi 2, 20th February, 1997, Utrecht, Holland.
-(SDGN meeting)
+(SDN meeting)

 This session explores the subject of Automation, showing how Delphi supports controlling Automation servers through Variant variables.
 It then moves on to show how you can write an Automation server of your own, using the special automated section of a class, which can then be controlling by any language capable of talking to Automation servers.